 25 shopping carts

-The amount of waste located at the sites was staggering and the proximity to the Columbia River makes these sites particularly concerning to the environmental safety of our waterways and wildlife.
+The amount of waste located at the sites in 2020 was staggering & the proximity to the Columbia River made these sites particularly concerning to the environmental safety of our waterways & wildlife.